nuxt-community/pwa-module/docs/content/en/workbox.md

       {
         // Should be a regex string.
 Compiles into new RegExp('https://my-cdn.com/.*')
         urlPattern: 'https://my-cdn.com/.*',
-        // Defaults to `networkFirst` if omitted
+        // Defaults to `NetworkFirst` if omitted
-        // handler: 'networkFirst',
+        // handler: 'NetworkFirst',
         // Defaults to `GET` if omitted
         // method: 'GET'
       }